 Even though marijuana and anything derived from it are considered federally illegal, athletes can still gain access to CBD from strains of hemp rich n cannabinoids for pain and inflammation management without fear of repercussions.
 Just recently, the World Anti-Doping Agency (WADA) removed CBD from its banned substances list.
 Thanks to such a monumental change, many athletes are turning to CBD instead of traditional pharmaceuticals for their pain, even during the off-season.

 How Does CBD Work to Alleviate Pain in Athletes?

-CBD can mimic the effect that these endocannabinoids have with the receptors of the ECS.
 But rather than directly binding to these receptors and activating them - which is what the psychoactive cannabinoid THC does - CBD only interacts with these receptors without actually binding to them.
 As such, the appropriate response is initiated without causing the user to get high.